-Car & General’s ever-expanding client base and geographic footprint is set to be compounded by more efficient and sustainable operations as a new CEO lays out his vision for future development
+The ever-expanding client base and geographic footprint of Car & General is set to be compounded by more efficient and sustainable operations as a new CEO lays out his vision for future development.

 With more than 80 years of experience it should come as no surprise that Car & General is a staple component of East Africa’s industrial landscape.
 The way that the Company continues to diversify and reinvent itself, however, is made all the more impressive given the Company’s age, and with two new structural changes at the head of Management, the business’ vision for a more sustainable future is well on its way to fruition.

 As a leading provider of construction and mining equipment, as well as power generators, engines and compressors, the business has expanded over the decades from both a clientele perspective and a geographic point of view.

 Now present across 11 countries in the region, heavyweights including Cummins, Doosan and Toyota – to name just three of many – enjoy the ongoing innovation and efficiency that Car & General provides.
 Additional relationships with major banks, data centres, institutions and even Addis Ababa Airport in Ethiopia affirm the Company’s prevalence across East Africa’s business realm.

 “Car & General has been a leading supplier of generators, motorbikes, tuk-tuks, laundry equipment, lawnmowers, scooters, marine engines, construction equipment and a wide range of power generation, automotive and engineering products in East Africa for 75 years,” the Company sums up on its website.
 “Car & General is headquartered in Nairobi with branches in Mombasa, Kisumu, Nakuru, Kitengela and Eldoret.